x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 1. The first policy blocks Outlook for iOS and Android and other OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.
 See "Step 1 - Configure an Azure AD conditional access policy for Exchange Online," but for the fifth step, choose **Block access**.

 2. The second policy prevents Exchange ActiveSync clients leveraging basic authentication from connecting to Exchange Online.
-See "Step 2 - Configure an Azure AD conditional access policy for Exchange Online with Active Sync (EAS)."
+See "Step 2 - Configure an Azure AD conditional access policy for Exchange Online with ActiveSync (EAS)."

 #### Option B: Block mobile device access on a specific mobile device platform